wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-node-red-dr.md

 You can have a look at this response object in the debug area in the right side of your Node-RED editor.

-While inspecting this output is quite helpful in determining what the Nexmo SMS API did, there is no guarantee that the message reached the recipient's handset.
+While inspecting this output is quite helpful in determining what the SMS API did, there is no guarantee that the message reached the recipient's handset.

-When the message gets delivered, the mobile phone carrier returns a [**Delivery Receipt**](https://developer.nexmo.com/messaging/sms/guides/delivery-receipts) to Nexmo.
+When the message gets delivered, the mobile phone carrier returns a [**Delivery Receipt**](https://developer.nexmo.com/messaging/sms/guides/delivery-receipts) to Vonage.
 This will contain the delivery status.

 ## Receiving a Delivery Receipt from a Mobile Carrier

-To find out the `status` of your outbound message, you'll need to set up a webhook endpoint that Nexmo can forward the **Delivery Receipt** to.
+To find out the `status` of your outbound message, you'll need to set up a webhook endpoint that Vonage can forward the **Delivery Receipt** to.

 ### Defining a Webhook Endpoint